A Priori Estimates for Two-Dimensional Water Waves with Angled Crests: A characterization of the energy

 \subsection{A characterization of the energy in terms of position and velocity}

 In this section, we translate the terms of our energy involving time derivatives into terms depending only on the free surface $Z$, the velocity $Z_t$, and their spatial derivatives.
-We do this using the basic identity \eqref{eq:251}

-\eqref{eq:208}, and the holomorphicity of $\bar Z_t$ and various other quantities discussed in \S \ref{sec:20}.
-These basic water wave equations allow us to show that quantities involving $\bar{Z}_{tt}$ can be controlled by analogous quantities involving $\f{1}{Z_{,\aa}}$, along with various lower-order terms.\footnote{We remark that for these estimates we {\em do not} ever rely on (high order) $\dot{H}^{1/2}$ parts of the energies.}
+We do this using the basic equation \eqref{eq:251}, \eqref{eq:208}, \eqref{eq:246a} and the holomorphicity of $\bar Z_t$ and $\frac1{Z_{,\aa}}$.
+These basic equations allow us to show that quantities involving $\bar{Z}_{tt}$ can be controlled by analogous quantities involving $\f{1}{Z_{,\aa}}$, along with various lower-order terms.\footnote{We remark that for these estimates we {\em do not} ever rely on (high order) $\dot{H}^{1/2}$ parts of the energies.}

 The estimate we prove is

 where the constant depends polynomially on its terms.
 We remark that this inequality can be reversed: each of the factors on the RHS of \eqref{eq:532} is controlled by the energy.
 That is,